mgorkani/YelpClassProject/README.md

 * Categories should show a subset of the full list with a "See All" row to expand.
 Category list is here: http://www.yelp.com/developers/documentation/category_list (Links to an external site.)
 * Clicking on the "Search" button should dismiss the filters page and trigger the search w/ the new filter settings.

+## Known issues
+* hardcoded the latitude and longitude (couldn't get the location finding to work on simulator)
+* deals_filter is not working correctly.
+If I had more time I would fool around more with it but for now just leave it
+* the two controllers are too bloated.
+As discussed in previous class, it is good to put a lot of logic for getting the restaurants and parsing the info into a Restaurant class.
+Would definitely do that in the assignment

 ## Installation
 The pods directory was also checked in so theoretically should just need to load FinalYelpApp.xcworkspace